haijin-development/php-persistency/README.md

 });
 ```

+At first glance the query structure may seem too verbose and explicit compared to other query languages, but with this explicitness comes a subtle but important advantage: it reduces the gap between the query the developer wants to write and the expression that implements it.
+The effort that the developer does to translate the query she wants to express in the database language to the query expression in the application language is minimum to all databases, sql and no sql.

-but also allows to easily express arbitrarily complex queries involving any field, value and built-in function in `where`, `select`, `order by` or `group by` clauses.
+It also has an additional and equally important feature: it allows to easily express arbitrarily complex queries involving any field, value and built-in function in `where`, `select`, `order by` or `group by` clauses without concatenanting strings.

 For instance the following sql expression: